TStand90/roguelike-tutorials-website/content/tutorials/tcod/v2/part-5.md

 {{</ original-tab >}}
 {{</ codetab >}}

-This class also inheirits from `ActionWithDirection`, but its `perform` method doesn't actually perform anything, except deciding which class, between `MeleeAction` and `MovementAction` to return.
+This class also inherits from `ActionWithDirection`, but its `perform` method doesn't actually perform anything, except deciding which class, between `MeleeAction` and `MovementAction` to return.
 Those classes are what are actually doing the work. `BumpAction` just determines which one is appropriate to call, based on whether there is a blocking entity at the given destination or not.
 Notice we're using the function we defined earlier in our map to decide if there's a valid target or not.

 Now that our new actions are in place, we need to modify our `input_handlers.py` file to use `BumpAction` instead of `MovementAction`.
 It's a pretty simple change: